ymolists/website/src/routes/blog/workspace-networking.md

 ## Enabling rootless Docker in workspaces

-More than a year ago we enabled "rootless workspaces" by wrapping the actual user workload in a barrage of user, pid and mount namespaces.
-We've talked [about this at length](https://www.youtube.com/watch?v=cs3CbPoIrlk), and all the code is [out in the open](https://github.com/gitpod-io/gitpod/tree/main/components/workspacekit).
+More than a year ago we enabled "$lib/components/workspacekit).

 ![Docker-specific network setup](../../../static/images/blog/workspace-networking/old-setup.png)